rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 Rancher currently checks for the `Retry-After` header.
 It also handles Dockerhub-style responses and automatically waits before making a new request.
 When handling Dockerhub-style responses, Rancher ignores `ExponentialBackOff` values.

-If you have a OCI-based Helm chart repository which doesn't implement the `Retry-After` header, or which behaves differently than Dockerhub, provide your response values with the `ExponentialBackOff` field.
+If you have a OCI-based Helm chart repository which doesn't implement the `Retry-After` header, fill out the fields under **Exponential Back Off** when you add the repository.

-For example, if you have an OCI-based Helm chart repository that doesn't send a HTTP header, but you know that it allows 50 requests in 24 hours, you can provide a `MinWait` value of 86400 seconds, a `MaxWait` of 90000 seconds, and a `Maxretry` of `1`. <!-- I'm not sure what these two sentences from the draft mean? --> This would allow adding the Helm repository complete but it would take 24 hours if Rancher gets rate limited.
-There is no user intervention needed here.<!-- end -->
+For example, if you have an OCI-based Helm chart repository that doesn't return a `Retry-After` header, but you know that the server allows 50 requests in 24 hours, you can provide Rancher a **Min Wait** value of 86400 seconds, a **Max Wait** value of 90000 seconds, and a **Max Number of Retries** value of **1**.
+Then, if Rancher gets rate limited by the server, Rancher will wait for 24 hours before trying again.
+The request should succeed as Rancher hasn't sent any other requests in the previous 24 hours.

-## Troubleshooting OCI-based Helm Registries <!-- Unedited draft -->
+## Troubleshooting OCI-based Helm Registries

 To enhance logging information, [enable the debug option](../../../troubleshooting/other-troubleshooting-tips/logging.md#kubernetes-install) while deploying Rancher.